TeCSAR-UNCC/PoseLift/README.md

 - **Video Lengths & Frame Rates**: Original videos range from a few seconds to over 5 minutes, with a resolution of 1920x1080 and a frame rate of 15 fps.

-- **Pose Data Extraction**: Anonymized pose data is extracted using state-of-the-art models like YOLOv8 for object detection, ByteTrack for person tracking, and HRNet for human pose estimation.
+- **Pose Data Extraction**: Anonymized pose data is extracted using state-of-the-art models, including YOLOv8 for object detection, ByteTrack for person tracking, and HRNet for human pose estimation.

 - **Data Modifications**: To address occlusions caused by store shelves, specific areas of interest for each camera were defined.
 Missing poses were interpolated, and data smoothing was applied for continuity.